AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 ## Create subassets {#generate-subassets}

-For the supported assets with multi-page formats &mdash; PDF files, AI files, Microsoft PowerPoint and Apple Keynote files, and Adobe InDesign files &mdash; AEM can generate subassets that correspond to each individual page of the original asset.
+For the supported assets with multi-page formats &mdash; PDF files, AI files, Microsoft PowerPoint and Apple Keynote files, and Adobe InDesign files &mdash; [!DNL Experience Manager] can generate subassets that correspond to each individual page of the original asset.
 These subassets are linked to the *parent* asset and facilitate multi-page view.
 For all other purposes, the subassets are treated like normal assets in AEM.

 Subasset generation is disabled by default.
 To enable subasset generation, follow these steps: